lemlac/mulem/docs/reference.md

 #### `match` / `case`

 Enum/exception branching.
 Exhaustive by default. `case _` for the default case.
 The indentation of each `case` must be the same as the starting `match`, ending any debate on whether `case` should be indented or not&mdash;Mulang is opinionated after all.
 This is done not only to save indentation but also to stay consistent.
-Because `match _` doesn't use `:` or `then`, it logically shouldn't indent the next line.
+Note that `match _` doesn't use `:` or `then`, so it logically shouldn't indent the next line.
+This is an intentional choice.
+You can think of `match` as not being a block at all but a marker to start a series of blocks that all start with `case`. `match` requires there to be at least one `case` after it or it's a syntax error.
+As mentioned, all branches must be exhasted, or there must be a default case with `case _` at the end.

-The patterns match to the type of enum passed to `match`, so you only need to reference the members of that type in each `case` block.
+The patterns map to the type passed in after `match`, so you only need to reference the members of that type in each `case` block.

 ```
 match self